advanderveer/27067dd17/slot/README.md

      be lucky, but overall it should indicate the size of the network.
 - [x] implement the out of order message handler
 - [x] implement the broadcast deduplication filter
+- [ ] find a way to resolve blocks from the handler functions
+- [x] wireframe the proposal handling function
+- [ ] design how the engine starts up if there are no messages

 ## Protocol
 - Each member uses its clock to decide in which round we are, each round is a 5s